johannal/SolarSystem/SolarSystem/DemoStuff/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - **Welcome window: Clone...**
 - Xcode has an all new clone workflow that makes getting content from Github easy.
 - All my GitHub repositories are front and center.
 My personal repositories, any I have marked with a star, and repositories from my organizations.
-- There are details for the selected repository... its description, primary language, and the number of stars and forks.
+- There are details for the selected repository... its description, primary language, and the number of forks and stars.
 - For more information I can view the repository's README.
 - **Click README**
 - **Close it**